Interactive Mascot for Events, Retail, and Exhibitions

 Interactive Mascots for Customer Service

-Staffing human representatives to handle all video calls is often impractical for small and medium-sized businesses.
-What is the best solution to overcome this issue?
-The answer is using an interactive version of your brand mascot powered by artificial intelligence.
+However, staffing human representatives to handle video calls around the clock is often impractical for small and medium-sized businesses.
+A scalable solution is to use an AI-powered interactive brand mascot rather than relying solely on human agents.

-Thus, when a client initiates a video call, your interactive mascot can promptly respond and assist with their inquiries or issues.
+As a result, when a client initiates a video call, your interactive mascot can promptly respond to their inquiries or address their issues.

 This reduces the need for 24/7 human specialists and results in significant long-term cost savings.